 The company promises superior customer service:

 "Restoration Hardware strives to achieve the highest level of service in our industry.
 Our goal is to provide our customers with the best possible customer experience.
 To this point, if we make a mistake, we'll fix it.
-You can expect nothing but the best in quality and service."It does not deliver.
+You can expect nothing but the best in quality and service."

 The actual customer experience with the company indicates that RH still has a way to go to reach its promised quality of after-sale customer service.

 Reviews of the company's service by customers during that same period are, however, overwhelmingly negative, according to the BBB.
-Most relate to failing to issue refunds and refusal to accept returned merchandise, even when the items are defective or not as described in the company catalog.
+Most relate to failing to issue refunds and refusal to accept returned merchandise even when the items are defective or not as described in the company catalog.

-Our experience is that customer service agents tend to assume that any problem with a faucet is the customer's fault, and must have been caused by faulty installation, abuse or mishandling.
+Our experience is that customer service agents tend to assume that any problem with a faucet is the customer's fault and must have been caused by faulty installation, abuse, or mishandling.
 It takes considerable discussion with customer service to arrive at a satisfactory resolution.

 We are continuing to research the company.
-If you have had experience with Restoration Hardware faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have had experience with Restoration Hardware faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.